-- have greenhouse gas reporting requirements; - are working on reduction strategies and - together with the Canadian federal government, are considering new or revised emission standards.
+- have GHG reporting requirements;

+- are working on reduction strategies and

+- together with the Canadian federal government, are considering new or revised emission standards.

-Along with clean air regulations, British Columbia, a province in which we operate, has adopted a carbon tax and Alberta, where we also have operations, has a mandatory greenhouse gas emission reduction regulation.
+Along with clean air regulations, British Columbia, a province in which we operate, has adopted a carbon tax and Alberta, where we also have operations, has a mandatory GHG emission reduction regulation.

-Although these and related regulations and measures have not had, and we do not expect in 2023 that they will have, a material effect on our operations, they could in the future.
+Although these and related regulations and measures have not had, and we do not expect in 2024 that they will have, a material effect on our operations, they could in the future.